Krishnarohith10/finding-similar-images/README.md

 **predictions_and_finding_similar_images.py** - we predict and find similar images using Nearestneighbors with cosine distance.
 And plot them using matplotlib.

 **Note:** This may not be final model since it is not performing well, due to submission data of this assignment, I have created a repository.
 I will work on this and update gradually.
 Thank You.

+**Edited:** I added using-pre-trained-model.ipynb file, which uses pre-trained model.
+You can use any other pre-trained model as well.